caerbannogwhite/gandalff/README.md

 ### What is it?

 Gandalff is a library for data wrangling in Go.
+The goal is to provide a simple and efficient API for data manipulation in Go, similar to Pandas or Polars in Python, and Dplyr in R.
 It supports nullable types: null data is optimized for memory usage.

 ### Examples